munificent/hauberk/docs/mage.md

     * Polymorph: changes the chosen monster into a monster of a randomly chosen race.
     * Terrify: monsters in line of sight become afraid and flee hero.

-* Necromancy: The magic of lifeforces
+* Necromancy: Manipulating lifeforce directly

     * Drain Life: takes HP from monster and gives to character.
     * Summon Undead: summons undead monsters to fight for the character.